kljensen/hello-world-http/README.md

 ## Why?

-Sometimes I want to test my backend setup: a reverse proxy, some port forwarding, my docker-compose configuration, etc.
-In such cases, I want the most simple thing possible.
+Sometimes I want to test my backend setup: a reverse proxy, some port forwarding, my docker-compose configuration, etc.  In such cases, I want the most simple HTTP service possible.
 This is it.

 ## Running with Docker